 As you can see, both the substructure and the superstructure are important parts of buildings and you cannot successfully have a building, or a home, without both of them in place.
 If you try to build just a superstructure without a substructure underneath, the entire superstructure will eventually collapse under the weight of the very top.

 Therefore, make sure that your substructure is always very stable before you add an even sturdier superstructure on top.
-That is the only way that you will have a home, or a building, withstand the elements and everything else that Mother Nature and humans bring its way.
+That is the only way that you will have a home, or a building, withstand the elements and everything else that Mother Nature and humans bring their way.